embeddedgo/embeddedgo.github.io/_posts/2019-11-16-go_on_not_so_small_hardware.md

 #### Building the example program

-The *blinky* example blinks all LEDs on the board at a speed dependent on the button state:
+The *blinky* example blinks all LEDs on the board with speed dependent on the button state:

 ```go
 func delay() {